Who is it for?

-- Computer/data scientists, who possess the tools, and need to learn quick how to deploy them in the complex world of quantitative trading.
+- Computer/data scientists, who need to learn quickly how to deploy their statistical knowledge in the complex world of finance.

-- Derivative quants and quantitative actuaries, who wish to quickly switch from their field to portfolio management integrated with risk management, utilizing the same tools they have learned so far.
+- Derivative quants and quantitative actuaries, who wish to quickly switch from quantitative pricing to modern applications of finance, utilizing the same tools they have learned so far.

-- Academics in the hard sciences, who wish to learn about risk management and portfolio management in the concise, rigorous language to which they are accustomed.
+- Academics in quantitative disciplines, who wish to do research and teach finance, learning it in the concise, rigorous language to which they are accustomed.